Characteristics of parkinson's disease

 Causes of Parkinson's disease

 It has been much discussion about the real causes that produce cell degeneration in the substantia nigra of the brain.
-Among them are:
+Among them, the main ones are:

 - Nourishing deficiencies or food poisoning: It is believed that the lack of intake of antioxidant nutrients would be responsible for the appearance of numerous free radicals that contribute to the onset of Parkinson's disease.
 So.
 For example, a deficiency of vitamin E, a powerful antioxidant, may help trigger the disease.
 By contrast, a prolonged diet rich in antioxidant nutrients, encourages the elimination of toxins and protect us against this disease.
 Studies in the Netherlands demonstrated the importance of this vitamin in the prevention of this disease.